wsaihopfsg/ROS_driver/README.md

     ````
     ![image](https://user-images.githubusercontent.com/75309631/100874537-b2f9d180-34df-11eb-8f08-b661e46114e1.png)

+  * Invoke `vcpkg integrate install` to apply user-wide integration for the 2 vcpkg modules downloaded

   * The code should be able to `catkin_make` and build without error.
 In my example the executable is located at ` C:\ros_catkin_ws\src\catkin\bin\devel\lib\pf_driver\ros_main.exe`

   * If recompilation is needed for any reason, perform a `catkin_make clean` before invoking `catkin_make`